With completion of $8M marina project, Berkeley's infamous bumpy street is no more

 The deteriorating roadways, Harrison said, were particularly dangerous for cyclists and pedestrians.
 New sidewalks and pedestrian crossings were added to improve road safety.
 University Avenue was also shifted northwestern to avoid the original pier structure that caused the previous pavement to deteriorate, she noted.

-Standing in place of bumpy asphalt is a smooth, new roundabout at University and Marina and the surrounding red lane of what may appear to be bricks but is, in fact, a truck apron.
-(The truck apron allows semi-trailer trucks delivering food to the marina’s restaurants and neighboring Doubletree by Hilton Hotel to safely turn around the roundabout, said supervising civil engineer Nelson Lam.)
+Standing in place of bumpy asphalt is a smooth, new roundabout at University and Marina.
+It includes a truck apron that allows semi-trailer trucks delivering food to the marina’s restaurants and neighboring Doubletree by Hilton Hotel to safely navigate the roundabout, said supervising civil engineer Nelson Lam.

 Marina Boulevard and Spinnaker Way were also repaved, and a traffic circle was rebuilt at the end of Spinnaker.
 Construction officially began last fall, but the project has been in its planning stages since 2017, Lam said.